sanity-io/next-sanity/README.md

 import {NextStudio} from 'next-sanity/studio'

 export default function StudioPage() {
-  // Loads the Studio, with all the needed neta tags and global CSS reqiired for it to render correctly return <NextStudio config={config} />
+  // Loads the Studio, with all the needed meta tags and global CSS reqiired for it to render correctly return <NextStudio config={config} />
 }
 ```